 The event also brought forward to the media few other unsung heroes of Pakistan who went against the societal norms and proved themselves.

-Sabia Abbat, the first female cyclist from Hazara District, told that it was not easier for a girl of Hazara to dream for becoming a cyclist and it was because of her determination that helped her achieving this goal.
+Sabia Abbat, the first female cyclist from Hazara District, told that it was not easier for a girl of Hazara to dream for becoming a cyclist and it was because of the determination that helped her achieve this goal.
 Saba has won National Cycling Championship in 2013 and planned to represent Pakistan in international games.

 Similarly, the first female truck driver Shamim Akhtar was an inspiration for a large segment of women in Pakistan who rarely come forward and work along with men.
 In her early 50s, Shamim takes pride in going against the flow by proving herself as a professional truck driver and not merely a ‘woman’.

 Also among the heroes of Pakistan was the poor but a very hardworking and a bright chap, Muhammad Mohsin Ali from the city of Hafizabad who scored historical numbers in the entire history of Punjab University back in 2012.
 Mohsin earned 688 out of 800, highest ever in BA/BSC examination.
 Interesting fact about Mohsin was that he worked at a Tandoor shop.
 He could not afford college fees and hence had to appear as a private candidate.
 In juggling between the job and supporting his family, Mohsin studied for the exams over a period of 6 months overnights, with barely 4 hours of sleep.
 While talking to media, he shared his plans of attempting for CSS in 2017 and studying LLB.